lavellewarren/angular-node-starter/README.md

-Angular quickstart bootstrap with Node.js and mongodb connnection
+Angular quickstart bootstrap with Node.js and mongodb connection